 • treat the pandas with medicine for parasites, infection or injury;

 • change GPS or radio collars without sedating them;

 • observe their social behavior and habitat requirements;

 • remove them for their own welfare if they are at risk of injury or develop major health issues.

-As the IMAX film Pandas showed so vividly, it was the bond that Xiao Bi and Jake had formed with Qian Qian that allowed our team to save her.
+As the IMAX film Pandas shows so vividly, it was the bond that Xiao Bi and Jake had formed with Qian Qian that allowed the project team to save her.